Help > Fluix Tasks > Feature Tutorials > How to Schedule Recurring and One-time Tasks in Fluix?

 Imagine a Field Supervisor who needs to ensure that field workers perform weekly maintenance tasks efficiently without overlapping assignments.

-Note: Scheduling can only be configured for tasks triggered within Fluix and cannot be combined with processes initiated by external software.
+Note: Scheduling is only available for processes initiated within Fluix and cannot be combined with processes initiated by external software.

 Additionally, Scheduling currently applies only to User tasks in Fluix.
 We are actively working on adding scheduling for External Users.